Skip to main content

 What Is the Primary Role of IGF-1?

-The principal function of is to mediate the effects of Growth Hormone.
+The principal function of Insulin-like Growth Factor 1 is to mediate the effects of Growth Hormone.
 Think of GH as the executive decision-maker and IGF-1 as the on-site manager, carrying out the orders for growth and repair at the cellular level.
 This molecular manager is structurally similar to insulin and has a hand in numerous physiological processes.
 Its anabolic properties are essential for childhood growth and remain vital for tissue maintenance in adulthood.

 Its responsibilities include: